holepunchto/hyperswarm/README.md

   // set to a number to restrict the amount of client sockets
   // based peer connections, unrestricted by default.
   maxClientSockets: Infinity,
+  // apply a filter before connecting to the peer
+  validatePeer: (peer) => true,
   // configure peer management behaviour queue = {
     // an array of backoff times, in millieconds